-Aernie combines South Sami culture with traditional local cuisine.
-You can learn about Sami history, culture, and way of life together with your family or friends.
-Perhaps you would like to participate in preparing your own lunch over a campfire or spend the night in a luxury Sami hut?
+Aernie combines South Sámi culture with traditional food from the Rana area.
+Visitors can enjoy stories about Sámi history, culture, and ways of life together with family or friends.
+You may even take part in preparing your own lunch over an open fire or spend the night in a luxury Sámi hut.

 Hearty dining at Aernie’s